Police Officer – Can I go Bankrupt

 Can you go Bankrupt if you are a Police Officer?

-Most police forces realise that personal debt problems can occur.
-If and when they do they understand that it is best to resolve the issue sensibly and quickly.
-As such they are normally supportive of debt solutions including bankruptcy.
+This is incorrect.
+Most forces realise that personal debt problems can occur and when they do it is best to resolve the issue sensibly using the most suitable solution available.

-The affect on your future Police Career if you go Bankrupt
+The effect on your Career in the Police Force if you go Bankrupt

 Arrange a call with a Bankruptcy Expert